The Ultimate Guide to Grocery Stores in Mexico

 Tienditas (Small Convenience Stores)

-If you’re in a hurry and your local mercado isn’t open, the fastest option to get a few products like milk, eggs, tomatoes, onions, tortillas, or soap is to buy it from a small convenience store.
-Throughout Mexico, you will likely see the brand Oxxo as the leader in convenience stores in Mexico.
-But in more rural areas, these small convenience stores will be locally owned and not a franchise.
-They normally carry the very basics, and there is usually one within walking distance to most neighborhoods.
+If you’re in a hurry and your local Mercado isn’t open, the fastest option to get a few products like milk, eggs, tomatoes, onions, tortillas, or soap is to buy them from a small convenience store.
+Throughout Mexico, you will likely see the brand Oxxo as the leader in convenience stores.
+But in more rural areas, these small convenience stores will be locally owned and not franchised.
+They normally carry the very basics, and there is usually one within walking distance of most neighborhoods.

 Tianguis